-Lake Hévíz is second only to Frying Pan Lake in New Zealand on the list of largest thermal lakes, and the latter is too hot for swimmers.
+The Thermal Lake in Hévíz is second only to Frying Pan Lake in New Zealand on the list of largest geothermal lakes, and the latter is too hot for swimmers.
 4.44 hectares of surface area means plenty of room to spread out.

 50 hectares of non-native forest protects the lake from the wind on three sides, courtesy of the 18th-century family who originally turned the land into a bathing resort.
 The clubhouse building in the literal center of it all offers sundecks on the outside and indoor pools, a sauna, and wellness services when you step through the doors.